Debian Mirrors Hierarchy

 See deb.d.o trace file and cdn-aws.deb.d.o trace file.

-CD image mirrors Hierarchy
+CD Image Mirrors Hierarchy

-directory on various mirrors, they’re usually for package install and updates.
+Till now, I have only talked about Debian package mirrors.
+When you see /debian directory on various mirrors, they’re usually for package installation and updates.
 If you want to grab the latest (and greatest) Debian ISO, you go to Debian CD (as they’re still called) mirror site.

 casulana.d.o is mentioned as CD builder site hosted by Bytemark while pettersson-ng.d.o is mentioned as CD publishing server hosted at Academic Computer Club in Umeå, Sweden.
-Primary download site for Debian CD when you click download on debian.org homepage is https://cdimage.debian.org/debian-cd/ is hosted here as well.
+The primary download site for Debian CD when you click download on debian.org homepage is https://cdimage.debian.org/debian-cd/ is hosted here as well.
 This essentially becomes Tier 0 mirror for Debian CD.
 All Debian CD mirrors are downstream to it.

 pettersson-ng.d.o / cdimage.d.o (SE) ---> to the world